Karen Kouvatsos: A kind and loving caretaker who devoted herself to her children and grandchildren

 Karen Kouvatsos of East Rockaway died of complications of COVID-19 on Dec.
 16 at Mount Sinai South Nassau hospital in Oceanside.
 She was 58.

-Not only was Karen Kouvatsos a doting caretaker of her four children ages 1 to 8, Deana Kouvatsos said her mother was her best friend and lifeline.
+Not only was Karen Kouvatsos a doting caretaker of Deana Kouvatsos' four children ages 1 to 8, she said her mother was also her best friend and lifeline.

 "We used to call each other like 14 times a day," said Deana Kouvatsos, 35, of Centereach.
 "We talked all day.
 We just had that relationship.
 We’ve always been best friends before, I think, we were mother and daughter."